 Waterford hosts contact lens manufacturer Bausch & Lomb and precision engineering company Schivo.
 Bausch & Lomb is investing €75 million to increase its manufacturing capacity.
 Nypro Healthcare announced plans to establish a state-of-the-art facility in Waterford, which will create more than 200 jobs manufacturing complex respiratory and injection devices.
 Clearstream in Enniscorthy, which was bought by CR Bard, has added 160 roles since 2011 and, after a significant capital investment in its facility, will have the capacity to add 200 more roles in the coming years.
 Boston Scientific employs over 700 people in Clonmel and manufactures all of their pacemakers and implantable defibrillators for the global market.
 Abbott Vascular is also located in Clonmel and manufactures a host of vascular devices for the international market.

 Medical device activity in Athlone with KCI, Covidien, AMS Medical and Teleflex all located there.
 Other notable companies in the region include Abbott Diagnostics and B. Braun in Longford.
-These companies, with the exception of Teleflex, are all involved in the manufacturing of various medtech products, from diagnostic kits and advanced wound care products to an assortment of medical tubing.
-Teleflex has a shared services centre and its European HQ in Athlone and runs key back office operations from this site.
+These companies, with the exception of Teleflex, are all involved in the manufacturing of various MedTech products, from diagnostic kits and advanced wound care products to an assortment of medical tubing.
+Teleflex has a shared services centre and its European HQ in Athlone and runs key back-office operations from this site.
 It currently employs 160 people in Athlone and is set to add a further 100 jobs over the next three years.
 Renew Health established its manufacturing business in Athlone in June 2014 and now employs 30 staff.
 Integra Life Sciences are continually investing in their site in Tullamore.
 They have expanded to over 100 staff and are refurbishing their facilities to increase automation.
-Moss Vision are a new start up in Roscommon that manufacture contact lenses.
+Moss Vision is a new start-up in Roscommon that manufacture contact lenses.

 This completes our regional overview of the medical device industry in Ireland.
-It is quit clear that this is a vibrant sector of the economy, one that creates demand for a broad range of skills, particularly engineering skills, and is regionally diverse.
-Ireland will continue to attract FDI over the coming years and an already strong indigenous medtech sector will further expand.
+It is quite clear that this is a vibrant sector of the economy, one that creates demand for a broad range of skills, particularly engineering skills, and is regionally diverse.
+Ireland will continue to attract FDI over the coming years and an already strong indigenous MedTech sector will further expand.

 Collins McNicholas Recruitment & HR Services Company